CD-Xbow/local-signal/readme.md

 Pain and suffering.
 Much pain and suffering.

-Eventually I managed to get this build, hopefully easy to deploy.
+Eventually I managed to get this build working, one which is hopefully, easy to deploy.

 ## Features
 - **Cross-Platform Compatibility:** Ensure accessibility across various devices and operating systems.